aeonsablaze/bb-dispenser/README.md

 bb-dispenser
 ==================

-OpenSCAD files to build a laser-cuttable stepper motor-driven Airsoft BB Dispenser (work in progress, do not use!)
+Required files for constructing an Airsoft BB Dispenser (work in progress, do not use!)

+Included:
+  OpenSCAD Files for laser cuttable and/or 3d printable parts.
+  Arduino code for driving stepper-motor and controls.